-Department for Work & Pensions DWP
+Department for Work & Pensions

+6 internships available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students

+About DWP

+DWP

-6 Places available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students About Department for Work & Pensions The Department for Work and Pensions (DWP) is the UK's biggest public service department, responsible for the design and delivery of the welfare system.
-DWP addresses social policy challenges for all age groups e.g. tackling family conflict, Labour Market policies to maximise employment and reduce economic inactivity and respond to demographic challenges including the ageing population.
+The Department for Work and Pensions (DWP) is the UK's biggest public service department, responsible for the design and delivery of the welfare system.
+DWP addresses social policy challenges for all age groups e.g. tackling family conflict, policies for an efficient Labour Market and work and pensions policies to address the ageing population.
 DWP is responsible for delivering the State Pension, working age benefits, disability and sickness benefits to 22 million citizens, and the Department's broader policy remit affects the lives of everyone in the country.

 DWP's ministers and senior officials make a huge number of important decisions, affecting the lives of millions.
 Decisions require evidence, and this is generated and translated by the Department's analysts and scientists, who work in all parts of the organisation.
 The Department is a large employer and offers many opportunities for graduate and postgraduate analysts who are employed as Government specialists.
 Analysts in Government work closely with policy makers and operational decision-makers at all levels, including Ministers.
 Analytical work informs policy and operations, such as Jobcentre Plus and the Pensions Service and can have a substantial impact on the lives of large numbers of people.
 DWP analysts design and deliver research and evaluation of policies, programmes and pilot projects to shape labour market policy, poverty reduction, disability, ageing society and welfare reform.

-The Analytical Community in DWP sees over 600 members across four core professions: Economics, Operational Research, Social Research and Statistics.
-The Department also employs a growing number of data scientists and expert advisers in behavioural science, psychology and medicine.
+The Analytical Community in DWP includes over 700 members across core professions: Economics, Operational Research, Social Research, Data Science and Statistics.
+The Department employs a growing number of experts in Digital, behavioural science, psychology and medicine.
 Analysts in DWP are based in five main hubs: Leeds, London, Newcastle, Sheffield and Manchester.
+DWP also has hubs in Glasgow and South Wales.

-Policy Internship Opportunities at DWP DWP offers a unique opportunity to experience an organisation that is directly responsible for both the design and the frontline delivery of its policies and services.
+Policy Internship Opportunities at DWP

+DWP offers a unique opportunity to experience an organisation that is directly responsible for both the design and the frontline delivery of its policies and services.
 A DWP internship will support the development of a broad range of analytical, presentational and professional skills, as well as wider professional development from e.g. in-house seminars.
 Each student will be matched with an area to contribute to a priority analytical project to support the development of policy or facilitate senior decision-making, via the innovative usage and translation of evidence, data and information.
-The work of a DWP internship will directly address and impact the research questions outlined in our Areas of Research Interest (ARI) statement.
+The work of a DWP internship will directly address and impact the research questions outlined in our Areas of Research Interest (ARI) statement\.
 Students will participate in their team's wider responsibilities and gain a broad and rich insight into life in DWP as well as an overview of working in the Civil Service.
 Students will benefit from being part of a cohort, offering a peer support network and opportunities to share experiences with other student interns.

-Some of the areas in which internship projects are available are as follows: Labour Market Analysis; Universal Credit Research; Working Age Benefits and Housing; Disability Analysis; Work and Health Analytical Division; Pensions & Later Life Analysis; Income, Families and Disadvantage; Operations; Contracted Health and Employment Services; Financial Modelling & Analysis.
+Some of the areas in which internship projects are available are as follows:

+Labour Market Analysis; Universal Credit Research; Working Age Benefits and Housing; Disability Analysis; Work & Health Joint Unit; Pensions & Later Life Analysis; Income, Families and Disadvantage; Operations; Contracted Health and Employment Services; Working Age Modelling & Analysis.

 Projects vary by area but can be broadly categorised as follows:

-Literature/evidence review/synthesis; quantitative analysis; qualitative research/analysis; specialist modelling or econometrics; or a combination of the above categories. https://www.gov.uk/government/publications/dwp-areas-of-research-interest-2019
+Literature/evidence review/synthesis; quantitative analysis; qualitative research/analysis; specialist modelling or econometrics; or a combination of the above categories.